rcbops/rpc-openstack/README.md

 #### conntrack_count.py

 #### Description:
-Returns as metrics the values of /proc/sys/net/netfilter/nf_conntrack_count and /proc/sys/net/netfilter/nf_conntrack_max.
+Returns, as metrics, the values of /proc/sys/net/netfilter/nf_conntrack_count and /proc/sys/net/netfilter/nf_conntrack_max.

+The kernel modules nf_conntrack_ipv4 and/or nf_conntrack_ipv6 must be loaded for this plugin to work.

 #### Example output: